feathersjs/docs/guides/basics/starting.md

 # Getting started

 Now that we are [ready to roll](./setup.md) we can create our first Feathers application.
-We'll briefly look at a very basic app and service and then turn it into complete REST and real-time API server.
-After that, we will use that API in the browser.
+In this quick start guide we'll create our first Feathers REST and real-time API server and a simple website to use it from scratch.
+It will show how easy it is to get started with Feathers even without a generator or boilerplate.

-To get started, let's create a new folder for our application:
+Let's create a new folder for our application:

 ```sh
 mkdir feathers-basics